 To comply with HMRC legislation, it is important that you realise the relevant rates and rules for any capital allowance scheme you make a claim through.

 Use AIA or FYA to claim for an asset in the tax year of purchase.
 Both allowances lead to a 100% claim.
-After remaining at £200,00 since 2016, the AIA annual limit was increased to £1 million in January 2019 for a period of two years.
+The AIA annual limit was increased to £1 million permanently from 1 April 2023.

 Where the business asset is a gift, was owned by you before you used it in the business, or is a car, AIA is not applicable.
 Make a claim through WDA instead.